 But, without a marketing plan and strategy, you’ll simply be sending out random query letters and hoping for the best.

 Your prime marketing mission is to cast a wide net and sell articles to magazines that are a good fit for your stories.

 Here are five effective ways to do this:

-One way to sell articles and improve your acceptance rate is to read through a few copies of the magazines that you’re targeting for your sales pitch (your query letter).
+One way to sell articles and improve your publication rate is to read through a few copies of the magazines that you’re targeting for your sales pitch (your query letter).
 Grab a recent issue off the rack or check online to see if there are archives of past articles on the website.

 Look at everything - articles, editorials and ads.

 Who writes the articles?
 If there are a number of writers listed, the magazine is written primarily by freelancers.
 If most of the articles are written by staff (whose names will appear on the magazine’s masthead), there’s not likely to be much opportunity for freelancers.
 Move on.

 Read the editorials.
 This gives you insight into the editor’s preferences.
 It also gives you a good idea about the tone and personality of the magazine – whether it’s upscale, trendy, adventurous, edgy, budget conscious, and so on.

 Look at the variety of topics in the magazine, the average story length, and the style of the articles.
 Your style will need to match the style of the articles you see.